 Each installation is made in relation to the local site and accompanied by a sound piece emitted from 6 – 7 speakers (each speaker for the voice of one child); the children are narrating/answering questions about political issues such as social exclusion and inclusion, about foreigners, language, war, money, poverty.

-Installation is made out of wooden sandbox painted with acrylic and filled with local Iranian sand.
+Installation is made out of wooden box painted with acrylic and filled with 41 wooden painted Mikado sticks.
 Listening to the sound of the installation the spectator has the impression that he/she is listening to a conversation between these six children.

 Concept: The series of works Conversations: Hula Hoops, Elastics, Marbles, and Sand uses children’s narration as „litmus paper“ to detect the way each society in question generates cultural differences, identifies the Other and different, and establishes the system of values based on it.
 By following the narration of children, we learn what does it mean to be a member of local community or foreigner in each society, to be rich or poor, to speak a different language, to be boy or girl.
 The children’s answer points out at ideological, cultural and societal matrixes that were imposed on them in family, school or other educational institutions, through media, globally present society of consumption (of games, etc.) and the ways children relate to these issues.
 Through the world of school children between 6 and 10 years of age, in the period when they are not yet individualized, I am trying to observe the world of adults and the models of construction of socially coded and normatively „predetermined“ identities for the children.

 In the visual articulation of the sound installations, the accent is put on the tension in between the “naivety” of the children and the “seriousness” of the political context which is to be found in the background of each specific society where the work is being produced.
 At first glance, the visually seductive and colorful world of children’s games unmasks and places at the central stage tensions and conflicts of the modern day global society.